mfkimbell/high-level-system-design-notes/README.md

 * Whenever your application has to read data it should at first try to retrieve the data from your cache.
 Only if it’s not in the cache should it then try to get the data from the main data source.
 * cache is lightning-fast.
 It holds every dataset in RAM and requests are handled as fast as technically possible.

+## Caching Overview

+### Types of Caching
+* cache-aside (lazy loading):  Only requested data is cached, which avoids filling up the cache with data that isn't requested.
+* write-through: all writes go to cache
+* Write-behind (write-back): Add/update entry in cache, Asynchronously write entry to the data store, improving write performance
+* ^ aka you add the write operation to a async queue
+* Refresh-ahead: You can configure the cache to automatically refresh any recently accessed cache entry prior to its expiration.

+- **Client Caching**: Located on the client side (OS or browser) to reduce server load and improve response times.

+- **CDN (content delivery network) Caching**: A type of cache that stores content closer to users for faster delivery.

+- **Web Server Caching**:
+  - Reverse proxies (e.g., Varnish) can serve static and dynamic content directly.
+  - Web servers cache requests and serve responses without contacting the application server.

+- **Database Caching**:
+  - Built-in caching configurations are often included by default.
+  - Custom tuning can optimize for specific usage patterns.

+- **Application Caching**:
+  - In-memory caches (e.g., Memcached, Redis) act as key-value stores between the app and data storage.
+  - Faster than disk-based databases due to RAM storage.
+  - Uses cache invalidation algorithms (e.g., LRU) to manage limited RAM.

+### Redis Additional Features
+- **Persistence options**
+- **Built-in data structures**: Sorted sets, lists, etc.

+### Caching Levels
+- **Row-level**: Cache individual rows.
+- **Query-level**: Cache full query results.
+- **Objects**: Cache fully-formed serializable objects.
+- **HTML**: Cache fully-rendered HTML for quick delivery.

+### Best Practices
+- Avoid file-based caching for easier cloning and auto-scaling.

 Two types
 ### 1 - Cached Database Queries
 * That’s still the most commonly used caching pattern.
 Whenever you do a query to your database, you store the result dataset in cache.
 A hashed version of your query is the cache key.